asalaria93/bikestore/README.md

-# Data Cleaning and Analysis Project
+# Bike Store Analysis Project

 This project demonstrates a comprehensive approach to data cleaning, analysis, and generating insights using SQL.
 Below, you will find a detailed description of the steps taken, the purpose of each query, and the key results.